itdxer/neupy/site/2015/09/07/password_recovery.rst

     ...                  str2bin(generate_password(20, 20))))
     71

-As we can see two random generated passwords are very similar to each other (approximetly 70% of bits).
+As we can see two randomly generated passwords are very similar to each other (approximetly 70% of bits are the same).
 But If we compare randomly generated password and random binary vector we will see the difference.

 .. code-block:: python